medialab/minet/docs/cli.md

 you can find in a fetch command CSV report.

-This said, you can of course feed this command any kind of CSV data, and use dedicated flags such as --filename-column, --body-column to to inform the command about your specific table.
+This said, you can of course feed this command any kind of CSV data, and use dedicated flags such as --status-column, --body-column to to inform the command about your specific table.

 The comand is also able to work on glob patterns, such as: "downloaded/**/*.html",